rocktrees/hyunguk_yoo_portfolio/README.md

 Josh Yoo

 ### [Autobuddy](https://autobuddy.yooco.ai)
 Building an AI car mechanic!
-It is specifically designed to answer any questions regarding your specific car.
-This can include diagnosis, repair instructions, and helping you understand a repair bill.
-By taking into account the skill level of the user, Autobuddy can be sure to explain in a level that makes sense to them.
+It's designed to answer any questions regarding your specific car.
+This can include diagnosis, repair instructions, and understanding a quote/bill.
+Autobuddy can take the skill level of the user into account so that the answer makes sense to them

 ### [Yooco AI](https://yooco.ai)
 I co-founded a startup that aims to improve customer retention by providing AI textual analysis.